noorykim/SAS-tips/dataset-variables-lengths-minimize.md

 # Minimize the lengths of variables

 SDTM datasets submitted to the FDA are expected to have variable lengths equal to the length of the longest value (up to 200 characters).

-Here is a macro for minimizing the lengths of variables:
+This macro minimizes the lengths of the variables in a data set.

-## Macro download:
+## Macro Download
 [dataset-variables-lengths-minimize.sas](dataset-variables-lengths-minimize.sas)

 ## Pseudocode